 - Blood and urine tests to check blood cell counts, kidney function and myeloma-cell growth

-- A bone marrow biopsy to observe the pattern and amount of myeloma cells in the marrow
+- Bone marrow aspiration and biopsy to observe the pattern and amount of myeloma cells in the marrow

 Your doctor may use one of the following terms in the table below to describe your response based on your test results.

 |Term Used to Describe Response||Characteristics|